A generalization of Schur-Weyl duality with applications in quantum estimation: Cost function

 Now suppose that the performance of the estimation scheme will be judged by a cost function (we follow Ref.~\cite{Chiribella}).
-The most basic case would be a function of the form $C(\vec{s}_{\text{est}}, \vec{\mathfrak{s}}(\rho))$, which represents the cost of estimating $\vec{s}_{\text{est}}$ when the true value of the parameters is $\vec{\mathfrak{s}}(\rho)$.
-More generally, however, the cost may depend on more than just the value of the parameters to be estimated.
-Therefore, some subset of the elements of $\vec{\mathfrak{s}}(\rho)$ might not be included among the parameters to be estimated, being only required to compute the cost, as discussed earlier in this section.
+The most basic case would be a function of the form $C({S}_{\text{est}}, {\mathfrak{s}}(\rho))$, which represents the cost of estimating ${S}_{\text{est}}$ when the true value of the parameters is ${\mathfrak{s}}(\rho)$.

 The average cost of the estimation strategy $M$ for the state $\rho$ is